 For most travelers, the best time to visit Italy is from April to June or from mid-September to October.
-During these times you’ll find comfortable temperatures, great weather, and vibrant outdoor scenery.
-These times of year aren’t as crowded as the peak busy season, with the exception of Easter.
+During these times, you’ll find comfortable temperatures, great weather, and vibrant outdoor scenery.
+These times of year aren’t as crowded as the peak busy season, except for Easter.

 July to early September is the busiest time for tourists.
 During this time, expect crowds and long lines.
 Easter, May, and June are the most expensive times for hotel stays.

 August is generally regarded to be the worst month to visit.
-The weather is extremely hot and humid.
+The weather is sweltering and humid.
 Furthermore, many Italians take the entire month off.
-This means a lot of tourist attractions are closed, as well as small family-run hotels, restaurants, and stores.
+A lot of tourist attractions are closed, as are small family-owned hotels, restaurants, and shops.
 On the flip side, August can be a good time to visit because many cities are practically empty (especially Turin and Milan).
 If you plan ahead, you may be able to get a heavily discounted hotel.
 But don’t forget that a lot of the hip restaurants, nightlife, and other attractions will still be shut down.
 Take that into consideration if those experiences are a priority for you.
 But if you’re set on experiencing Italy and budget is a major constraint, August could be the time to go.